 echo _NODE END_

-while an example script submitted by CONN (standalone release) may look like this:
+while an example script generated by CONN (standalone release) may look like this:

 /share/pkg/conn_standalone/R2017a/run_conn.sh /share/pkg/mcr/9.2/install/v92 jobmanager rexec '/projectnb/busplab/connectomedb/conn_vol/conn_hcp.qlog/170605215826702/node.0001170605215826702.mat'